dr-leo/pandaSDMX/doc/sources.rst

 - No categorisations available.
 - Long response times are reported.
 Increase the timeout attribute to avoid timeout exceptions.
+- Does not return DSDs for dataflow requests with the ``references='all'`` query parameter.

 .. autoclass:: pandasdmx.source.estat.Source
    :members: